Kong/unirest-java/README.md

 Unirest.shutdown();
 ```

-Once shutdown, you can call `Options.init()` to re-initialize Unirest.
+Once shutdown, using Unirest again will re-init the system